thebinarysearchtree/flyweight/README.md

 All of the functions built into SQLite, such as ```concat```, ```round```, and ```substring``` can be used to create fields that are computed inside the database and can therefore be used in all of the clauses, such as ```orderBy``` or ```where```.

-These fields should be defined before the database is exported to other parts of your program.

 ```js
 db.fighters.compute({
   displayName: (c, f) => f.concat(c.name, ' (', c.nickname, ')'),